|Support: Starting a Charter School in Colorado|

-The League provides a variety of services to support the development, growth, expansion and replication of high quality charter schools.
+The League provides a variety of services to support the development, growth, expansion and replication of high quality charter schools in Colorado.
 The League's new school development services are designed to support planning efforts from the time founding groups first meet, through a school's first year of operation.
 For existing schools that seek to grow, expand, or replicate, the League offers assistance in strategic, business and multi-year financial and operations planning.

 If you are interested in starting a charter school in Colorado, please start by contacting Lori Ventimiglia or Kathy Zlomke at the Colorado League of Charter Schools.
 Next, visit http://startachartercolorado.org/ for a detailed look at the steps ahead.